 - Universal Financial Inclusion – Despite the success of Jan Dhan Yojana in improving financial inclusion, it has been found that most accounts have been dormant.
 23% of PMJDY accounts lie empty and have been labelled as zero-balance accounts.

 - Card acceptance infrastructure – India struggles to keep pace with its growing population, in 2014, there were just 18 ATMs and 13 commercial bank branches for every 100,000 adults – in comparison; the number in Brazil was 129 and 47 respectively.
 From 2013 to 2015, debit cards grew twice as fast as the number of PoS terminals and 1.5 times the number of ATMs, with the majority of the new infrastructure taking root in urban centres.
-There are at least 1.45 million PoS terminals setup by banks across the country with over 2 lakh ATMs.
+There are at least 1.45 million PoS terminals set up by banks across the country with over 2 lakh ATMs.
 But, the retail locations for PoS transactions is nowhere near to the over the counter cash transactions.
 India’s modern banking system maps neatly onto social and spatial inequalities.
 Only 18% of all ATMs are deployed in rural India.
 The RBI’s own research finds that the states with a higher female population and a more rural populace showed lower levels of financial inclusion.

 - Consumer Behaviour & Financial Literacy: Common man finds the usage of cards, mobile banking and PoS terminals to be a complex process.
 This requires large scale literacy and awareness campaigns to be run across the country.

 - Low Penetration of Mobile Banking: The impact of mobile wallets in hastening the transition to a cashless economy is clearly overstated.
 Merely 26% of India has internet access, and there are only 200 million users of digital payment services.
-The World Bank’s Global Findex clearly shows that Indians are significantly less familiar with digital banking – in the use of credit or debit cards, in transacting using mobile phones, and using net banking to pay bills – than their peers in middle-income nations.
+The World Bank’s Global Findex clearly shows that Indians are significantly less familiar with digital banking – in the use of credit or debit cards, in transacting using mobile phones and using net banking to pay bills – than their peers in middle-income nations.

 - Poor Internet Connectivity: Despite the exponential surge in mobile penetration, India is riddled with below par internet connectivity and electricity shortage.
-The Indian government had pegged the ‘JAM Trinity’ as the building block towards a less cash future.
+The Indian government had pegged the ‘JAM Trinity’ as the building block towards a less-cash future.
 But data suggests that India still has a long way to go in efficiently linking bank accounts with mobile numbers.
-Also a clear urban-rural divide exists in this regard.
+Also, a clear urban-rural divide exists in this regard.

 - Securing the digital gateways: Banking infrastructure is wide open to compromise and that has been witnessed on multiple occasions in recent years.
 In October 2016, 3.2 million debit card details belonging to multiple Indian banks were hacked.
 The breach is said to have originated in malware introduced in systems of Hitachi Payment Services, which enabled fraudsters to access information allowing them to steal funds.
-Cyber-attacks have become increasingly difficult to curb and the focus needs to also be on drafting a strong legislation to guarantee digital privacy and data security.
+Cyber-attacks have become increasingly difficult to curb and the focus needs to also be on drafting strong legislation to guarantee digital privacy and data security.
 Individuals must be allowed more control over their data, conditional access to data indicating user behaviour etc.

 - Privacy Concerns: The potential loss of privacy is an obvious concern that comes with a cashless economy.
-Possibilities of personal surveillance and electronic snooping as well as profiling without consent have been pointed out by many.
+Possibilities of personal surveillance and electronic snooping, as well as profiling without consent, have been pointed out by many.
 A cashless society can potentially give the government of the day unprecedented access to information and power over the citizens and would require strong technical and legal frameworks to guard against misuse of power.
 The problem is compounded by the fact that data protection laws and public policies often lag way behind technology anywhere in the world.
 In India, privacy is not a major concern and there is a lack of privacy or data protection laws.

 It would require a fair amount of informed debate before the privacy concerns of citizens can be properly worked out, and it will definitely be premature to consider going cashless before that can happen.
 The government needs to clearly spell out the technical standards and the regulatory measures required to ensure the protection of privacy of its citizens, even from itself.
 The possibility of electronic mass surveillance on all monetary transactions does not augur well for civil liberty and democracy.